Septum Piercings: Guide & Images

 Still, before you begin imagining yourself earning a living at a traveling circus where people hand over a buck to get a glimpse of your hideousness, keep in mind that septal hematomas are very rare.

 If you’re wondering how you’ll even know if a septal hematoma is happening, look for big swelling, feelings of pressure at the piercing site or if you have a lot of stuffiness with no obvious cause.
 If you notice those things, go to a doctor right away.

 The other big risk you’ll want to avoid is getting diseases from unsterilized piercing needles.
 You could walk in for a piercing and walk out with hepatitis or HIV if you aren’t careful.
 This risk is small, but it should not happen at all.

 The best way to protect yourself from having this situation happen to you is to find a high-quality piercer who values safety as much as he does a paycheck.

 Luckily, the other possible risks of septum piercings aren’t as dramatic as septal hematomas and diseases.

 The other risks you’ll want to watch out for include irritation and swelling caused by alcohol.
 If you get facewash products that contain alcohol into your piercing site, it’s going to hurt and balloon up.
 So you have to be extremely careful when washing your face.
 It might be best to use a washcloth instead of splashing water freely around your face.

-You can use a wide array of jewelry for your septum piercing.
+You can use a wide array of jewelry for your septum piercing that can compliment your nose size and shape.
 You can go with rings, clickers and barbells, and you’ll be able to find them with any kind of bead or stones you can imagine.